shaylchetty/Grade_Calc/README.md

 # Grade_Calc
 Given a desired GPA, grade range (for example: A+ -> B), and the number of courses, calculates every possible arrangement of (A's, B's and/or C's) for achieving that GPA.

-Columbia's GPA system weights as the following:
+Columbia's/Stanford's GPA system weights as the following:

 A+ : 4.33